 Whites and off-whites continue to be our most popular color of window treatments at Blindsgalore and we currently have 265 products that span the white spectrum and are available in each and every one of our 14 categories, from cellulars, valances, faux-woods, shutters, verticals, sheers, rollers and all the other blinds and shades.
-Even our color names make you want to dream in white: Snow, Linen, Whisper, Confection, Glacier, Moonlight and Jasmine!
+Even our color names make you want to dream in white: Snow, Linen, Whisper, Confection, Glacier, Moonlight, Porcelain, Coconut, and Frost.
 In our “Shop By Color” section, you will find an inspiring array of hues.

 White is an evocative and passionate color and can create magic by bringing luminosity and opening up a dark or boxy room.
 Window treatments can be the finishing touch of white brightness as the sparkle of the day greets us each day.
 Let’s take a look at how to use white to create a warm and welcoming home or room.